A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging

 This Lorentzian function has a closed-form Fourier transform, which can be expressed as:

-As seen in this expression, the transfer function based on the Lorentzian approximation is a zero-phase function, i.e., not only it is a \textit{real-valued} function, but also \textit{positive} at all \textit{k}-values.
+As seen in this expression, the transfer function based on the Lorentzian approximation is a zero-phase function, i.e., it is both \textit{real-valued} and \textit{positive} at all \textit{k}-values.
 Similarly, the exact PSF, based on smooth and differentiable Langevin function, also has a zero-phase Fourier transform as demonstrated by numeric calculations shown in Figure \ref{1dRealValued}.

-In multi-dimensional case, while the closed-form expressions for the PSF are given in \cite{goodwill3}, there is no closed form expression for the transfer function.
+In multi-dimensional case, while the closed-form expressions for the PSF have been derived \cite{goodwill3}, there is no closed form expression for the transfer function.
 To assess the phase of the transfer function, here we performed a numerical evaluation of the PSF and its Fourier transform, with 2D results displayed in Figure \ref{2dRealValued}.
 While the numerical evaluations were performed only at a finite number of discrete frequencies, it can be demonstrated that the zero-phase feature also applies in 2D and 3D, i.e.,

 or,